Habits of Mind

 - They avoid problems and are 'turned off' learning.

 - They believe they are not good at a particular skill and so won’t attempt challenging tasks that require the use of that skill.

 - They believe thinking is hard work and choose not to participate in games or challenges that demand too much of it.

 - They believe learning is ‘boring’ and not something that makes them feel happy and fulfilled.

 Flexible people seem to have an almost uncontrollable urge to go beyond established limits.
-They are uneasy about comfort; they “live on the edge of their competence”.
+They are uneasy about comfort; they 'live on the edge of their competence.'
 They seem compelled to place themselves in situations where they do not know what the outcome will be.
-They accept confusion, uncertainty, and the higher risks of failure as part of the normal process and they learn to view setbacks as interesting, challenging and growth producing.
+They accept confusion, uncertainty, and the higher risks of failure as part of the normal process, and they learn to view setbacks as interesting, challenging and growth-producing.
 However, they are not behaving impulsively.
 Their risks are educated.
-They draw on past knowledge, are thoughtful about consequences and have a well-trained sense of what is appropriate.
+They draw on past knowledge, are thinking about consequences and have a well-trained sense of what is appropriate.
 They know that all risks are not worth taking!
-It is only through repeated experiences that risk taking becomes educated.
+It is only through repeated experiences that risk-taking becomes educated.
 It often is a cross between intuition, drawing on past knowledge and a sense of meeting new challenges.

 Common Behaviours of Students who Don’t Take Responsible Risks